Wall Street station (IRT Lexington Avenue Line): 1900s to 1940s

 In 1910, the IRT reported that a passageway would be constructed to the basement of the planned Equitable Office Building, on the east side of Broadway, just north of the Wall Street station.
 That office building was proposed in 1908 on the site of the Equitable Life Building, which ultimately burned down in 1912.
 An agreement was signed between the IRT, the Equitable Building Corporation, and the city in January 1915, providing for a passageway from the building's basement to the northern ends of both platforms.
 Construction of the passageways started in October 1915.
 The entrance to the Equitable Building, as well as others to 7 Wall Street and 65 Broadway, opened in 1917.
 One block south of the Equitable Building, the Irving Trust Company started developing a skyscraper at 1 Wall Street, at the southwest corner of Broadway and Wall Street, in 1930.
 That March, Irving Trust signed an agreement with the IRT to build three new entrances to the Wall Street station on Broadway and another entrance in 1 Wall Street's basement.
 Two entrances to the northbound platform opened in March 1931, after 1 Wall Street was completed.
 One entrance led to the building's basement, while another led to New Street through a passageway in the building.
-The city government took over the IRT's operations on June 12, 1940.